-year's closing inventory, attach explanation

-·

-Materials and supplies

-Other costs

-Add lines 35 through 39

-Inventory at end of year

-Purchases less cost of items withdrawn for personal use Cost of labor.
-Do not include any amounts paid to yourself Materials and supplies Other costs Add lines 35 through 39 Inventory at end of year Cost of goods sold.
+33 year's closing inventory, attach explanation 36 Purchases less cost of items withdrawn for personal use 37 Cost of labor.
+Do not include any amounts paid to yourself 38 Materials and supplies 39 Other costs Add lines 35 through 39 41 Inventory at end of year Cost of goods sold.
 Subtract line 41 from line 40.
 Enter the result here and on page 1, line 4